monshan/top_stories/README.md

 __Synopsis__

-A visually forward web app for browsing the stop NYT stories of the day
+A visually forward web app for browsing the top NYT stories of the day

 __User Capabilities__
 - User can click on any topic of their choice and observe a visual grid of articles relating to that topic